Today we are joined by Mark Peterson, founder of Ecom Blueprint and a thriving e-commerce…

-Loox is good for importing reviews from AliExpress.
-Adds a lot of credibility to the product page.
+Loox is suitable for importing reviews from AliExpress.
+It adds a lot of credibility to the product page.

-Help Center is nice for creating FAQ pages, which is definitely something your store should have.
+Help Center is nice for creating FAQ pages, which your store should have.

-Last but not least would be Mailchimp to handle email campaigns.
+Last but not least would be Mailchimp, which handles email campaigns.

-- What are some of your basic checklist before you start running your facebook ad?
+- What are some of your essential checklists before running your Facebook ad?

-- Talking about Facebook ads, should one start with PPE or WC and if so what would be the ideal starting budget per day per ad?
+- Regarding Facebook ads, should one start with PPE or WC, and if so, what would be the ideal starting budget per day per ad?

-If you have no idea who your target audience is, starting with PPE is a cheap way to get an idea of ruling out bad or unresponsive audiences.
-If you are fairly confident in your targeting already, then WC is the way to go.
-I personally like to start with $10 a day per ad, but it really comes down to how fast you are willing to collect data.
-If you spend less then you will have to wait longer to see results.
+If you have yet to learn who your target audience is, starting with PPE is a cheap way to get an idea of ruling out inadequate or unresponsive audiences.
+If you are confident in your targeting already, then WC is the way to go.
+I like to start with $10 a day per ad, but it depends on how fast you are.

-- I Have seen gurus advising newbies to never mixed platforms when running ads e.g. Fb feed and Instagram feed ads should run ads separately, What’s your stand on this?
+I Have seen gurus advising newbies never to mix platforms when running ads, e.g., FB and Instagram feed ads should run separately; what’s your stand on this?

-I think when you are starting mixing platforms is fine.
-However, when you start scaling and optimizing your ads you should eventually split out the two platforms to test which one works best for you.
-Some products like fashion and apparel tend to do better on Instagram, and others on Facebook.
+When you are starting mixing platforms, it is okay.
+However, when scaling and optimizing your ads, you should eventually split out the two platforms to test which works best for you.
+Some products, like fashion and apparel, do better on Instagram and others on Facebook.

-- Why do you think people fail when it comes to running Facebook ads?
+Why do you think people need help with running Facebook ads?

-Most people don’t understand that it takes time for Facebook to optimize ads.
-This means the first few days you are essentially “buying data” waiting for it to optimize and shouldn’t expect crazy profits.
-I think this period of spending money with little to no results scares most people off and causes them to fail.
+Most people must understand that it takes time for Facebook to optimize ads.
+This means you are essentially “buying data” in the first few days, waiting for it to optimize, and shouldn’t expect crazy profits.
+This period of spending money with little to no results scares most people and causes them to fail.

-- These are the 5 pointers if one do well, they are likely to have their ads covert on Facebook:
+- These are the 5 pointers: if one does well, they are likely to have their ads covert on Facebook:

 - Split test many different interests.

-- Test at least 3 ad “creatives” per adset.
+- Test at least 3 ad “creatives” per set.

 - Use lookalike audiences as soon as possible